 - 4 cups kale, chopped into bite-size pieces

 - 1/3 cup roasted pumpkin seeds

 - Heat oven to 400 degrees.

-- Toss squash and shallots with olive oil, salt, and pepper and roast until golden brown.
+- Toss squash with olive oil, salt, and pepper and roast until golden brown.
 My trick for perfectly browned squash: Leave in oven for 15-20 minutes untouched, or until sizes are browned.
 Then flip every 5 minutes or so until golden brown, but not burnt.

 - Enjoy!
 It holds up well refrigerated and tasted great the next day for lunch leftovers.

 - Leftovers & Storage: This kale squash salad is a great salad for leftovers as kale is a sturdy green that holds up well to refrigeration after it is dressed.
 It will keep in the refrigerator for two days if dressing is added, more if dressing is on the side.